Expatria-Technologies/grblhal_2000_PrintNC/README.md

 This port allows a differential connection to an external module for a robust GRBLHAL lathe implementation.
 A reference encoder design is under development.
 In addition solder jumper options are present to allow this connector to provide a quadrature encoder signal to the Teensy 4.1 QEI pins for future development.

 ### AUX Relay Port
 Four axilliary relay outputs are exposed.
 These have a maximum combined drive current of 500 mA.
 The relay voltage can be selected via a 3 pin jumper between the external voltage input (12-28V) and the onboard 5V supply.
+The 5V option cannot drive more than 20 mA per pin and is only used for TTL signalling applications - it should never be used to drive inductive loads.

 ### Raspberry PI expansion header